Professor Robyn Brandenburg

 Biography

-Robyn Brandenburg is a Professor in Education in the Institute of Education, Arts and Community (IEAC) at Federation University Australia.
+Robyn Brandenburg is a professor in Education in the Institute of Education, Arts and Community (IEAC) at Federation University Australia.
 She is a past president of the Australian Teacher Education Association (ATEA).
-Robyn is recognised for outstanding contributions to teacher education and received a prestigious Fulbright Scholar Award in 2020, recognising her international research excellence and leadership.
+She is recognised for outstanding contributions to teacher education and received a prestigious Fulbright Scholar Award in 2020, recognising her international research excellence and leadership.

-Dr Brandenburg is an Executive member and Chapter lead of the Australian Association for University Professors (AAUP) and is the Victorian State Representative on the community of Associate Deans Research (cADRE).
+Robyn is an executive member and chapter lead of the Australian Association for University Professors (AAUP) and is the Victorian State Representative on the community of Associate Deans Research (cADRE).

 Academia.edu: https://federation-au.academia.edu/RobynBrandenburg